annakijas1/rebalancing-music-canon/_texts/akiho-marimba.md

 image: akiho-marimba.png
 ---

-In *mARImbA: solo for marimba & vibraphone (2021).* New York, New York: Aki Rhythm Press 2022.
+In *mARImbA: solo for marimba & vibraphone (2021).* New York, New York: Aki Rhythm Press, 2022.

 **Instrumentation summary**: marimba, vibraphone